sikelos13/crypto-finder/README.md

-## Crypt-finder
+## Crypto-finder

-NetData assignment using CRA and Coingecko API.
+Cryptocurrency finder and stats using CRA and Coingecko API.
 ## Build With

 * [React](https://reactjs.org/)